About the Global Gender Statistics Programme

 - Gender Statistics: report of the Secretary General - 2012

-- Report of the Statistical Service on Gender Statistics - 2011
+- Report of the Ghana Statistical Service on Gender Statistics - 2011

 The Inter-Agency and Expert Group on Gender Statistics (IAEG-GS)

 The IAEG-GS brings together representatives of international agencies within and outside United Nations system, statisticians from National Statistical Systems, and development partners, to review progress and provide guidance on future activities geared at advancing gender statistics.
-The UN Statistics Division is the secretariat of the group.
+The UN Statistics Division is the secretariat of the group, while the chairmanship is held by a country member of the IAEG, on a rotational basis.
+The IAEG-GS has the main purpose of advancing gender statistics at the global level through monitoring progress, addressing challenges and gaps, planning future work and establishing good practices.
+Its work is based on the recognition that enhancing national statistical systems' capacity to develop gender statistics is key to addressing gender equality and promoting women's empowerment.

 (Members login here)